How are gastrointestinal carcinoid tumors diagnosed?

 This procedure is done after the patient is given drugs to make him or her sleepy and may be even done under general anesthesia (where the patient is asleep).
 The main advantage of this test over capsule endoscopy is that the doctor can take a biopsy if something abnormal is seen.
 As with other tests that are done under sedation, you will need someone to take you home after this procedure (not just a cab).

 Endoscopic ultrasound (EUS)

-Even if an imaging test finds a mass, it cannot tell if the mass is a carcinoid tumor, some other type of tumor or cancer, or an area of infection.
+Even if an imaging test finds a mass, it can’t tell if the mass is a carcinoid tumor, some other type of tumor, or an area of infection.
 The only way to know for sure is to remove cells from the abnormal area and look at them under a microscope.
 This procedure is called a biopsy.

 In rare cases, neither endoscopic biopsy nor a CT-guided needle biopsy will be able to get enough tissue to identify the type of tumor.
 This is sometimes the case with tumors in the small intestine.
 In such cases, surgery may be needed to remove a tissue sample.

 You can read more about biopsies and how they are tested in Testing Biopsy and Cytology Specimens for Cancer.

 Blood and urine tests